 Siz, biz yemek yedikten sonra kütüphaneye çıktınız.

 In the examples above we can see that the changes in the final verb tense in Turkish changes the English tense of the actual aspect of "eating dinner".
-But of course it is not usual for us to state this "eating aspect" in English as it is normally understood and has become redundant.
-You can see there are many differing aspects of subject, object and tenses in this simple sentence and changes have to be made in Turkish - just as in English.
-The problem does not end here as it can be applied to any adverbial clause - but the same rules apply.
+It is not usual for us to state this "eating aspect" in English as it is normally understood and has become redundant.
+You can see there are many differing aspects of subject, object and tenses in this simple sentence and changes have to be made in Turkish just as in English.
+The problem does not end here as it can be applied to any adverbial clause but the same rules apply.

 English Model: I can not remember where I left my bicycle.

-In truth this example is a Noun Clause grammatically - I cannot remember where I left it - as the pronoun - it - replaces a noun - the bicycle.
+This is a Noun Clause as I cannot remember where I left it as the pronoun it replaces a noun the bicycle.

 I can not remember where you left my bicycle.

 I can not remember where he left my bicycle.